adrianhelvik/bind/README.md

 console.log(callCount) // Prints: 1

 // When we change the seconds in the state,
-// our memoized function has still not been
+// our computed function has still not been
 // called.
 state.seconds = 4
 console.log(callCount) // Prints: 1